 How to Cope with Eco-Anxiety

 Let’s be honest, times are tough.
-In the midst of a global pandemic, we are also facing a constant barrage of distressing news regarding the environment.
-In the Gulf of Mexico, the ocean erupted into flames from a colossal oil spill, the Northern white rhino has become functionally extinct, massive swathes of the rainforest and old growth forest are being cut down, a huge nurdle spill in Sri Lanka contaminated miles of coastline, intense flooding occurred in Germany and China, and extreme heat waves and fires have been experienced across the globe.
+Amid a global pandemic, we are also facing a constant barrage of distressing news regarding the environment.
+In the Gulf of Mexico, the ocean erupted into flames from a colossal oil spill, the Northern white rhino has become functionally extinct, massive swathes of the rainforest and old-growth forest are being cut down, a huge nurdle spill in Sri Lanka contaminated miles of coastline, intense flooding occurred in Germany and China, and extreme heat waves and fires have been experienced across the globe.
 This is just a small sampling of disheartening news that has been in the recent headlines.

 We have daily dreadful reminders about the alarming atmospheric levels of carbon dioxide, increasing global earth surface temperatures, and melting of glaciers and sea ice.
 Most recently, the Intergovernmental Panel for Climate Change released a stark report, citing irrefutable harm caused by humans to the earth, including some irreversible damage.
 It also recognized the fact that we are on target to surpass 1.5 degrees of warming mid-century, and we will face more extreme heat, flooding from rising sea levels, droughts, and natural disasters (among many other consequences) unless we drastically cut carbon emissions.